 Now that the family is safe indoors, their caring saviors can watch their progress as they blossom.

-Thank you so much to the original caretakers for refusing to leave them all behind when they moved!
+Thank you so much to the original caretakers for refusing to leave one special stray mama cat behind when they moved!
 No one can know what would have happened to them if left own their own.
-Thankfully, these 6 lucky souls have been given an opportunity to live their best lives.
+But these 6 lucky souls have been given an opportunity to live their best lives.

 Be sure to follow their stories through foster mom Rachel’s adorable, and humorous, updates.
 We can’t wait to see where these little cuties end up!